Skip to main content

 moderate

 MCT oil promotes ketone production and can alter glucose-ketone dynamics.
-In insulin-dependent diabetics, rapid ketone elevation without dose adjustment may increase the risk of ketoacidosis.
-Monitor blood glucose and ketones closely, and inform your endocrinologist.
+In insulin-dependent diabetics, rapid ketone elevation without dose adjustment may increase ketoacidosis risk; closer glucose and ketone monitoring is warranted.

 minor